Mutual Building: The Banking Hall

 The banking hall is now owned privately and is available for hire as an events venue.

 The lifts (elevators)

-The main lifts in the building are fast ("the fastest in Africa" it was claimed when the building opened) and no expense was spared - even in the basement parking area, the lifts are trimmed with black marble.
+The original lifts in the building are fast ("the fastest in Africa" it was claimed when the building opened) and no expense was spared - even in the basement parking area, the lifts are trimmed with black marble.
 Each door has an etched representation of an indigenous bird or animal from South Africa, with significant plants as additional decoration, or in some cases the corporate logo of the time.
+[Difficulty in sourcing spare parts eventually led to a major project to renew the lifts, 20 years after the conclusion of the conversion project.
+Three of the six passenger lifts were decommissioned, three others and the service lift were replaced.
+The heritage features of the original lifts were carefully preserved.]